 The victim was identified as 39-year-old Keola Penovaroff of Hilo and he was pronounced dead at Hilo Medical Center.
 An autopsy is scheduled for Tuesday to determine the exact cause of death.

-Police continue to ask that anyone who may have witnessed the shooting call Detective Todd Pataray at 961-2382 or email him [email protected]
+Police continue to ask that anyone who may have witnessed the shooting call Detective Todd Pataray at 961-2382 or email him at [email protected]

 Tipsters who prefer to remain anonymous may call the island wide Crime Stoppers number at 961-8300 and may be eligible for a reward of up to $1,000.00.
 Crime Stoppers is a volunteer program run by ordinary citizens who want to keep their community safe.
 Crime Stoppers does not record calls or subscribed to any Caller ID service.
 All Crime Stoppers information is kept confidential.